duaneatat/d3-fisheye/README.md

 # d3-fisheye

 A d3 v4 fisheye plugin that implements a novel smoothing factor to remove the discontinuity at the edge of the radius.
-See link for more details.
+See https://observablehq.com/@duaneatat/smoothed-fisheye for more details.

 ## Installing